Labour Market Outlook

-This report shows that the demand for labour in Q2 2017 will remain strong, and that the number of vacancies in the UK remains well above historical average levels.
+This report, available to download below, shows that the demand for labour in Q2 2017 will remain strong, and that the number of vacancies in the UK remains well above historical average levels.
 The market is, however, becoming increasingly constrained by a lack of supply.
 Where employers struggle to fill their vacancies, the report finds that a lack of skills or experience amongst applicants is the main reason for their recruitment difficulties.
 The LMO also reports that median pay expectations have hit a three and a half year low, with subdued pay projections of just 1% and rising inflation heightening fears of a fall in living standards.

 - 68% of organisations are planning to recruit employees in Q2.

 - Recruitment activity in Q2 anticipated to be strongest in healthcare (78%), and public administration and defence (75%), which is primarily due to the size effects of the NHS, local government and central government organisations.

 - Unemployment recently hit a 42-year low.